saurishkar/query-selector/README.md

 ## Performance
 Handled performant rendering of a large set of records by wrapping the list inside a pagination component.
+Google Page Speed Insight Score shows a 100 percent score in site performance both in mobile and desktop.

 ## Additional
 Paginate component provides you with custom options of selecting the number of records per page.